otaku0304/StartMyDevDashboard/start-my-dev-server/scripts/windows-ps7/NgStartMyDev/README.md

-# ReactStartMyDev (Windows Edition)
+# NgStartMyDev (Windows Edition)

-ReactStartMyDev is a lightweight, script-driven solution to instantly launch your Angular projects **without opening an IDE or editor** like IntelliJ or VS Code.
+NgStartMyDev is a lightweight, script-driven solution to instantly launch your Angular projects **without opening an IDE or editor** like IntelliJ or VS Code.

 This Windows edition provides a simple PowerShell-based startup experience optimized **Angular**.